-There are now four stories to read below - The Night Ape, The Book, The Open Door and Trouble Man.
-These are older stories - my new ones are SO much better!
-(Yeah,sure).
-Publication details are at the bottom of each story.
+There are now SIX award-winning short stories to read below - Da, Lips, The Night Ape, The Book, The Open Door and Trouble Man.
+Publication and award details are at the bottom of each story.

-Additionally, here are online links to some short pieces published on various websites-
+Additionally, here are online links to some short/flash pieces published on various websites -

 Click here to see a video of the actor Moses Hardwick reading my story Strange Fruit - An Imagining at the 2015 Cheltenham Literature Festival.
 This is a new re-engineered louder version!
 Many thanks David Penny.

 Short Stories to Read Here